wp-slimstat/wp-slimstat/readme.txt

 5. Access your stats from within WordPress for iOS

 == Changelog ==

+= 3.4 =
+* [Note] We can't believe we're already crossing the 600,000 downloads mark!
+To celebrate this accomplishment, we're working on a brand new website!
+Stay tuned.
+* [New] Local IP Addresses are now marked as such (thank you, [Thorsten](http://wordpress.org/support/topic/wrong-geolocation-for-rfc-1918-private-ip-ranges))
+* [Update] SlimStat's filters have been reimplemented to use HTTP POST requests, in order to avoid issues with very long URIs (thank you, John)
+* [Update] You can now restrict access to the configuration screens by specifying the minimum capability required (default: activate_plugins)
+* [Update] Localization files have consolidated and are now easier to manage.
+Send us your localization!
+* [Fix] Clicking on report titles doesn't collapse the box anymore (thank you, psn)
+* [Fix] Minor fixes to the Javascript used on admin pages
+* [Fix] Restored compatibility with the plugin Dashboard Widgets

 = 3.3.6 =
 * [New] Since you've asked, we added a datepicker to the filters